csoftware-arigpt/lishorty/README.md

 # License

-Licensed under AGPL-v3, see LICENSE for more info
+Licensed under GNU GPL v3, see LICENSE for more info

 # Copyrights